 - Prevent neighboring agencies from inhibiting your access

 Texas recognizes two types of water: groundwater and surface water.
 Navigating groundwater rights is particularly challenging because, in Texas, groundwater is privately owned.
 At times, these rights have clashed with federal water conservation efforts.

 Disputes among Texas landowners are exceedingly common as well.
-A new trend is for landowners to sever water rights from their land, either by reserving them in a sale or transferring them separately.
+A new trend is for landowners to sever water rights from their land.
+Landowners can accomplish this either by reserving them in a sale or transferring them separately.
 Consequently, buyers should no longer assume water rights come with the land.

 Furthermore, documenting the severance of water rights is very different from documenting oil and gas severances.
-We can assist you with this documentation, as well as with interpreting existing arrangements to ensure your purchase or sale aligns with your goals.
+We can assist you with the specifics of this documentation.
+We can also help with interpreting existing arrangements to ensure your purchase or sale aligns with your goals.